By Upkeep Media | January 10th, 2024

 Security Deposit Deductions an Arizona Landlord Can Make

-You may be able to make deductions to a tenant’s security deposit to cover certain things including unpaid rent, utility fees, cleaning fees, and damage beyond normal wear and tear.
+A landlord may be able to make deductions to a tenant’s security deposit to cover certain things including unpaid rent, utility fees, cleaning fees, and damage beyond standard wear and tear.

 The state of Arizona doesn’t have a formal definition of “normal wear and tear” within its state statutes.
 That being said, the general definition still holds.
-Normal wear and tear refer to the expected, gradual deterioration of a rental unit due to normal use.
-Examples of normal wear and tear on a property include minor paint scuffs, worn carpets, and faded blinds from sunlight.
+Normal wear and tear refers to the expected, gradual deterioration of a property due to normal use.
+Examples of normal wear and tear on a rental property include minor paint scuffs, worn carpets, and faded blinds from sunlight.

 A legal balance, house figurine and judges gavel

-Damage beyond normal wear and tear is a serious type of rental unit damage that you can hold the tenant liable for fixing.
+Damage beyond normal wear and tear is a serious type of rental property damage that a landlord can hold the tenant liable for fixing.
 This type of damage occurs due to unreasonable tenant actions or neglect.
 Examples of damages beyond normal wear and tear include ripped furniture upholstery, broken appliances, and significant water damage on the floor.

-Deductions involving damages exceeding normal wear and tear are often a source of conflict between Arizona landlords and tenants, though.
-To minimize such conflicts, make sure to spell out exactly what deductions you can make to the deposit.
+Security deposit deductions involving damages exceeding normal wear and tear are often a source of conflict between Arizona landlords and tenants, though.
+To minimize such conflicts, make sure to spell out exactly what deductions you can make to the Arizona security deposit and ensure that everything aligns with the Fair Housing Laws.

 Required Return Dates for Security Deposits

-Arizona landlords must return part or all of the tenant’s deposit after the tenant moves out.
-In Arizona, this time frame is 14 days from the date of lease termination.
+Arizona landlords must return part or all of the tenant’s security deposit after the tenant moves out.
+In Arizona, this time frame is 14 days from the lease termination date.
 The 14 days don’t factor in holidays or weekends.

-You must send the portion of the deposit to the tenant via first-class mail to their last known mailing address.
-If you’ve made deductions to the deposit, you must send an itemized list of the deductions alongside the portion you’re returning.
+A landlord must send the security deposit portion to the tenant via first-class mail to their last known mailing address.
+If you’ve made deductions to the security deposit, you must send an itemized list of the deductions alongside the portion you’re returning.

 Bottom Line

 Landlords must follow Arizona’s security deposit laws when requiring a security deposit from a tenant.
-Failure to do so has the potential to severely dent your bottom line.
+Failure to do so has the potential to dent your bottom line severely.

 Do you have a question or need expert help in managing your Arizona rental property?
 If so, then look no further than Mark Brower Properties.
 Contact our property management company today to learn more about our services!